 While both poems would work just fine without the visual aspect, their presence is still welcome and enhances each piece, the text almost working as a footnote to guide the reader through the charts.

 In this issue, find featured fiction by Alexandra Kulik & Julian Senn-Raemont and Nia Imara; essays by Allison Grimaldi Donahue and Miljenko Jergović; and poetry by Diamond Forde, Chelsea B. Desautels, Ryan Mihaly, and Thomas Tranströmer.
-See more contributors at this week’s Mag Stand.
+Read more at The Massachusetts Review website.

 Literary magazine The Massachusetts Review is kicking off the new decade with a special issue, the first of its kind for them.
 They seek new Native-authored fiction, nonfiction, and poetry for their first-ever issue with a Native focus.

 Scheduled for publication in December 2020 to coincide with the 400th anniversary of the Plymouth Landing, guest editors include Tacey Atsitty (Amenorrhea), Laura Furlan (Indigenous Cities: Urban Indian Fiction and the Histories of Relocation), and Toni Jensen (From the Hilltop).
 Send queries and submissions for this special issue to MRPlymouth400@gmail.com.

 MR, celebrating 60 years of publication, is a journal committed to social justice and equality and regularly publishes poetry, fiction, artwork, and essays.
 Check out their current call for submissions as well as their website to learn more about them.